Research Projects

 Safety and Recovery Algorithms for System Level AV Perception Failures

-Keywords: NVIDIA Collaboration, Real-time Systems
+Keywords: Safety Evaluation, Self-driving Cars, Real-time Systems

 We propose methods to enhance the safe operation of autonomous vehicles in dynamic environments, particularly during sensor failures.
 Our approach incorporates feedback from a runtime monitor to mitigate the impact of missed obstacles on AV planning and control, acting as a safety filter and plan repair system using lightweight transformer-based models designed for real-time operation.